Charles H. Hyer

-Charles became the company's sole owner when the brothers parted in the 1890's.
-He knew that to survive as a cowboy boot maker, he had to reach the western ranches, and he began traveling to western shows, sales, and rodeos to take orders.
-The company's first mail-order catalog appeared in 1890; in subsequent years, Hyer became a leader in the mail-order business.
+Charles became the company's sole owner when the brothers parted in the 1890s.
+He knew that to survive as a cowboy boot maker, he had to reach the western ranches.
+He began traveling to western shows, sales, and rodeos to take orders.
+The company's first mail-order catalog appeared in 1890.
+In subsequent years, Hyer became a leader in the mail-order business.

 During the 20th century, Hyer was one of the world's largest manufacturers of cowboy boots.
 By 1919, the company had found a national reputation and was selling more than 15,000 pairs of boots a year.
 The business grew, and for some years enjoyed the distinction of being the largest handmade boot and shoe factory in the country, employing 70 workers.

-The company also gained much attention from the famous citizens, who wore Hyer cowboy boots.
+The company also gained much attention from famous citizens who wore Hyer cowboy boots.
 Buffalo Bill Cody was a regular customer.
 Movie stars William S. Hart, Gene Autrey, Will Rogers, and Clark Gable and U. S. Presidents Teddy Roosevelt, Calvin Coolidge, and Dwight Eisenhower all wore Hyer boots.

 After Charles H. Hyer died in 1921, his sons kept the company prosperous through boom decades and bad.
 The Hyer Company closed in 1977, but its legacy lives on in contemporary Kansas boot makers.